 Day 9 Having returned south across the equator overnight, we spend our last morning of the cruise back on Santa Cruz, with a tranquil dinghy ride through the mangroves of Turtle Cove, where Golden and Marbled Rays swim just below the surface of the clear water, along with Green Turtles, while the mangroves provide perches for Striated Herons and Brown Pelicans, all at close range as usual.
 From here we return to nearby Baltra for a mid morning flight back to Quito, where we arrive mid afternoon, in time for those not taking the optional mainland Ecuador extension to check in for an evening overnight flight back to Heathrow, via Madrid (to be confirmed once schedules are known).
 Dinner and overnight in flight.

-Day 10 You arrive at Heathrow airport around 4.30pm (to be confirmed once schedules are known).
+Day 10 You arrive at Heathrow airport this afternoon (to be confirmed once schedules are known).

 As the charter of this popular vessel needs to be confirmed soon, it is advisable to book promptly to secure your place(s), as the cruise will not be viable without a minimum of 14 passengers.
 Your participation in this cruise will help to finance the continued conservation of this unique ecosystem.